hassan-obeid/tr_b_causal_2020/references/organization/_05-Requirements.md

         - Input: X variables, coefficients.
       - Output: Simulated variables
    2. Deconfounder demonstration with data from Brathwaite and Walker's asymmetric models paper.
+      - Does the deconfounder approach substantially change the estimated causal effects and inferred sensititivities?
-   3. Deconfounder investigation / simulations
+   3. Deconfounder investigation based on simplified simulations
+      - Simplified simulations to illutrate potential pitfalls of the deconfounder approach.
+   4. Deconfounder demonstration using realistically simulated data based on data in Brathwaite and Walkders asymmetric models paper.
+      - Realistic simulation to confirm whether the results obtained with the real data are qualitatively consistent with results obtained on data that we know satisfy the deconfounders assumptions.
+   4. Demonstration of falsification techniques.
+2. Resulting plots / tables
+   - Selection-on-observables simulation
+      - Correctly estimated vs True causal effect of travel distance reduction on automobile mode shares (drive alone + shared_ride_2 + shared_ride_3+).
+      - Naively estimated vs True causal effect of travel distance reduction on automobile mode shares (drive alone + shared_ride_2 + shared_ride_3+).
+   - Simplified / Illustrative Deconfounder simulations
+   - Deconfounder demonstration with real data
+      - Plots of asymptotic distributions of model coefficients with and without the inferred deconfounders.
+      - Plots of predicted distributions (based on the asymptotic distribution of model coefficients) of causal effects with and without the inferred deconfounders.
+   - Deconfounder demonstration with realistically simulated data.
+      - Plots of asymptotic distributions of model coefficients with and without the inferred deconfounders.
+      - Plots of predicted distributions (based on the asymptotic distribution of model coefficients) of causal effects with and without the inferred deconfounders.
+      - Comparison of the two plots above next to those same plots based on the real data.
+      We want to know if the results observed using the real data are qualitatively consistent with the results obtained using data that we know satisfies the deconfounder assumptions.
+   - Falsification tests
+      - Causal graph for Utility Drive Alone.
+      - Marginal independence test statistic distribution vs observed value, for causal graph of Utility Drive Alone graph.
+      - Conditional independence test statistic distribution vs observed value, for causal graph of Utility Drive Alone graph.
+      - Deconfounder causal graph for Utility Drive Alone
+      - Prior and posterior predictive test statistic distribution for conditional independence test statistics vs observed test statistic value.
+3. Supporting source code.
+   - Selection-on-observables
+      - Function(s) for estimating some statistical model for each treatment node given its parents.
+      - Function for simulating data from a specified causal graph, the estimated statistical models of each treatment node given its parents, and a given outcome model given the treatment nodes.
+      - Function for re-estimating a given outcome model, conditional on a set of simulated data for the parents of the outcome nodes.
+      - Function for estimating causal effects given a specified causal graph and relationships between  nodes and their parents.
+      - Function for plotting the distributions of estimated causal effects under various causal graphs and relationships between nodes and their parents.

+   - Deconfounder
       - Function for fitting factor model
-          - A class with a few of factor model methods: Probabilistic PCA, Deep exponential family, Poisson Matrix Factorization?
+        A class with a few of factor model methods:
+        Probabilistic PCA, Deep exponential family, Poisson Matrix Factorization?
+          1. Inputs:
+             - Matrix of covariates
-             1. Input: Vector of covariates, dimensionality of latent variable space
+             - Dimensionality of latent variable space
+             - Type of factor model to be estimated
           2. Output: A fitted factor model
+      - Function for prior predictive checks of the factor models.
+         1. Inputs:
+            - Factor model
+            - Training data
+            - Prior distributions of factor model parameters
+         2. Outputs: P-values and plots for predictive checks
       - Function for posterior predictive checks for the factor models.
-             1. Input: Factor model, test data
+         1. Inputs:
+            - Factor model
+            - Training and/or testing data
+            - Posterior distributions of factor model parameters
-             2. Output: P-values for predictive checks
+          2. Output: P-values and plots for predictive checks
-   4. Demonstration of falsification techniques
-2. Resulting plots / tables
+   - Falsification of causal graphs
+      - Function for marginal independence tests
+      - Function for conditional independence tests
+      - Function for prior/posterior predictive conditional independence tests
-3. Tests for all source code and notebooks.
+4. Tests for all source code and notebooks.
+   1. [At Minimum] Integration tests of public notebooks.
+   2. [At Minimum] Unit tests of all critical / top-level / non-trivial / non-standard functions.
+   3. [Ideally] Unit tests of all source code.

 ## Do the end user’s / stakeholders have firm time deadlines for the project?
 If so, note when the project must be delivered by.